 Welcome to the Tulane English Department Website.
 At a time of political turmoil and conflicts throughout the world, we in the English Department at Tulane University still believe in the power of poetry, fiction, drama, film, jazz, hip hop, spoken word poetry, stand-up, social media, and graphic inscriptions to weave ever-expanding networks of human empathy.
 We are committed to a world in which the thread of linguistic meaning is carefully guarded, nourished, and enlivened.

 On this website you will find descriptions of courses, professional biographies of our faculty, and details about our undergraduate and graduate curricula and requirements.
 If you are interested you can browse through our archived events and activities.
 If you choose to major in English you will experience opportunities to take small classes and work closely with tenure track, award-winning faculty.
 Majors can choose to concentrate in creative writing as they m\ove towards completion of their major. .

-If you find yourself excited by your undergraduate major remember that we offer a “4+1” M.A. program for our undergraduates with reduced tuition in their fifth year that includes the option of a Certificate in Documentary Literary Studies.
+If you find yourself excited by your undergraduate major remember that we offer a “4+1” M.A. program for our undergraduates with reduced tuition in their fifth year.
 Our external M.A. program is open to all students and draws applicants from around the country.

 Undergraduates and graduate students may participate in an exciting academic community which offers: